MrQR-me/docs/registration.md

 Please select the <button class="button button1">Verify Email Address</button> Button to verify your email.
 Your account will then be tagged as <button class="button button4">Verified</button>.

-This will also enable the Form Building tab if you have a Paid Subscription.
+This will also enable the Form Building tab if you have a **Paid Subscription**.

 ## Pro Plan Account